makrai/notes/pustejovsky95-generative-lex.md

   20. Plant/Food alternations; fig, apple
   21. Process/Result alternation; examination, merger
   22. Place/People alternation; city, New York
-* contextual priming and discourse setting ... seems irrelevant [for their disambiguation]
+* contextual priming and discourse setting ... seems irrelevant for thei disambiguation]
 * relating the multiple complement types that verbs select for
-  * _begin_ [is] polysemous in that
+  * _begin_ is polysemous in that
-    [it must be able to select for] Verb Phrase, Gerundive Phrase, or NP
+    it must be able to select for Verb Phrase, Gerundive Phrase, or NP
 * inchoative/causative alternation _open; break_
   * one sense is actually entailed by the other sense